coastalwhite/intro-power-analysis/src/compiling/simpleserial.md

 ## Starting / Stopping power traces

-On the [ChipWhisperer Lite ARM][CW LITE ARM] and on many other boards we use the `trigger_high` function to start a power trace and the `trigger_low` to stop a power trace.
+On the [ChipWhisperer Lite ARM][CW LITE ARM] and on many other boards, we use the `trigger_high` function to start a power trace and the `trigger_low` to stop a power trace.
 Both of these functions are available from the `hal.h`, which is also used by the [SimpleSerial protocol][SimpleSerial].